Premises Liability Indianapolis Toxic Mold Lawyers: Lawyer for Mold in Apartments and Black Mold ExposureRequest a Free Consultation

 Punitive damages are those which exceed compensatory damages in an effort to punish the responsible party.

 While proving that mold exists, the difficult part in proving a mold case often lies within proving that mold caused the health issues you are facing.
 Along with supporting evidence in an investigation, it may be beneficial to have a medical expert testify that you or your loved one were indeed exposed to mold that resulted in a health condition.
-The experienced mold attorneys of Wilson Kehoe Winingham can offer the support and guidance when filing and navigating your mold exposure case.
+The experienced mold attorneys of Wilson Kehoe Winingham can offer support and guidance when filing and navigating your mold exposure case.

 When testing for mold, it is crucial you know what you’re looking for.
-While it is able to grow in almost any damp, dark place in your home, it is often times easy to spot.
+While it is able to grow in almost any damp, dark place in your home, it is oftentimes easy to spot.
 Mold test kits are commonly used to identify mold when discovered in an indoor space.
 When searching for mold, you should check the following places:

 Exposure to mold affects everyone differently.
-Those with preexisting conditions such as allergies, asthma and upper-respiratory conditions may have a stronger reaction to mold exposure.
+Those with preexisting conditions such as allergies, asthma, and upper-respiratory conditions may have a stronger reaction to mold exposure.
 Aside from obvious, immediate side effects to mold exposure, toxic mold can pose long-term threats to those exposed for extended periods of time.

-Evidence supporting an illness is a result of mold exposure can be difficult.
+Evidence supporting an illness as a result of mold exposure can be difficult.
 When filing a mold lawsuit, it is important to have documentation of any illnesses as well as any known mold exposure.

 The amount of time you have to file a premises liability lawsuit in the state of Indiana is two years.
-For specific information on date of mold exposure or date of ailment occurrence related to your case, contact a member of our team today.
+For specific information on the date of mold exposure or date of ailment occurrence related to your case, contact a member of our team today.